RomansWorks/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 ---
 ### Writeup / README

+NOTE: The GTRSB file must be unzipped for the last part of the project to run

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/RomansWorks/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)